 Forklift Operator Training

-The Occupational Safety & Health Administration (OSHA) defines a powered industrial truck as a mobile, power-propelled truck used to carry, push, pull, lift, stack or tier materials.
-Powered industrial trucks—more commonly known as pallet trucks, rider trucks, forktrucks or lifttrucks—can be ridden or controlled by a walking operator.
-They can be powered through electric or combustion engines and designed for a variety of applications.
+The Occupational Safety and Health Administration (OSHA) defines a powered industrial truck as a mobile, power-propelled truck used to carry, push, pull, lift, stack or tier materials.
+There are many different types of powered industrial trucks and each type presents different operating hazards.
+The most familiar powered industrial trucks are commonly known as pallet trucks, rider trucks, forklifts or lift trucks.
+Forklifts/lift trucks are extremely useful in the workplace, as long as they are safely used by trained operators.

 Trainees must be initially trained in the following truck-related and workplace-related topics:

 - Truck Related:

 - Operating instructions, warnings and precautions for type of truck

 - Similarities and differences to automobiles